 - Did it get sick?
-If so, did you provide antibiotics? - Explain the importance of why withdrawal dates are followed.

-All youth producers should be able to answer these questions about their animals.
-Being transparent and communicating with the public can be nerve wracking, but when youth share with the public that they maintain records, complete Quality Assurance training, and provide the best care to their animals, it goes a long way in increasing the public's confidence that youth are raising safe and wholesome food product that they would feel comfortable eating and feeding to their family.
+If so, did you provide antibiotics? - Why withdrawal dates are followed?
+As a producer these are all questions you should be able to answer about your animals.
+Being transparent and communicating with the public can be nerve wracking, but sharing with them that you maintain records, complete Quality Assurance training, and provide the best care to your animal goes a long way in increasing their confidence that you are raising a safe and wholesome food product that they would feel comfortable eating and feeding to their family.

-Sources
+Sources: